Ari Shaffir: Career

 Shaffir's first and only comedy performance on stage before he moved to Los Angeles took place in his early twenties at an open mic night at a "sports comedy place in Northern Virginia".
 Following his graduation from university, Shaffir moved to Los Angeles to improve his chances of success as a stand-up comedian.
 He took up work answering the phones at The Comedy Store, which led to positions in the cover booth and "the door", until owner Mitzi Shore made him a paid regular four and a half years later.
 His early influences in comedy include watching showcase comedy shows on television and comedians on The Tonight Show with Johnny Carson.
 He cites Bill Burr as his favorite living comedian.
-He became bicoastal, living in both Los Angeles and New York City in 2012, and became a full-time New York resident in 2015.

 Shaffir first became known to a wider audience with the viral video series The Amazing Racist.
 He became an opening act for Joe Rogan in the late 2000s and began touring with Rogan and fellow comics Joey Diaz, Duncan Trussell, Tom Segura, Brian Redban, and Eddie Bravo.
 In 2009 he appeared at the Montreal Comedy Festival as part of The Nasty Show.
 The following year he created, produced and hosted the monthly live show This Is Not Happening, with Eric Abrams, a stand-up comedy featuring numerous comedians telling true-life stories around a theme.
 The show would become a regular feature at comedy festivals and debuted as a web series in 2013 and premiered in January 2015 on Comedy Central.
 He left the show as producer and host in 2017 after selling his third special, Double Negative, to Netflix rather than Comedy Central.
 Roy Wood Jr. replaced him as host.

 In 2010 Shaffir appeared on the 3rd episode of the Joe Rogan Experience, his first of 59 appearances on the show.
 In 2011, Shaffir began his podcast, Skeptic Tank.
 On most episodes, Shaffir picks a subject his guests (mostly comedians) can discuss as experts.
 While subjects are often comic he's also discussed serious issues such as mental health, suicide, rape, and prison.
 Every 50 episodes the comedy team Danish and O'Neill appear as guests.
 In 2013, Shaffir began to cohost the sports podcast Punch Drunk Sports with fellow comedians Sam Tripoli and Jayson Thibault.
-His appearances became less frequent after moving to the East Coast full-time.